AbProgr/utils/README.md

 # utils

-collection of utilities and shared configs
+collection of utilities and shared configurations for nodemon, prettier, eslint etc